Skip to Main Content

 Most of the infrastructure projects are still in the planning phase, which means that the information provided on these pages reflects the current planning status and is updated regularly.

 One of these corridors is the ScanMed TEN corridor (Scandinavian – Mediterranean).
-The Flensburg – Maschen project will establish consistent trafficability of the Denmark – Maschen section with ETCS Level 2 with signals (ETCS Level 2 mit Signalen: ETCS L2mS).
+The Flensburg – Maschen project will establish consistent trafficability of the Denmark – Maschen section with ETCS Level 2 with signals (ETCS L2mS).
 The project is an extension of the ETCS equipment on the German-Danish border from the separate Padborg – Flensburg project.
 Upgrading the existing control and safety technology to the uniform European standard will enable Europe's largest marshalling yard in Maschen to be connected to an interoperable European rail network.